Best iPhone headphones Buying Guide: Welcome to What Hi-Fi?'s round-up of the best iPhone headphones you can buy in

-After months of build-up, Apple finally released its first pair of over-ears.
-The AirPods Max aren't cheap but they don't put a foot wrong when it comes to sonics.
-In fact, their detail and spaciousness puts them among the very best of their kind that we've ever tested.
+Apple's first over-ears certainly aren't cheap but they don't put a foot wrong when it comes to sonics.
+In fact, their detail and spaciousness puts them among the very best iPhone headphones we have ever tested – no wonder they won a 2021 What Hi-Fi?
+Award.

 They do work with non-Apple products, but you’ll miss out on most their unique features.
 Namely cinematic Spatial Audio, which provides a convincing virtual surround sound experience from 5.1, 7.1 and even Dolby Atmos content.